Network (1976 film): Release and reception

 Network was released on November 27, 1976.

+Box office

-The film opened to widespread critical acclaim, and became one of the big hits of 1976–77, earning $23.7 million at the box office.
+The film became one of the big hits of 1976–77, earning $23.7 million at the box office on a $3.8 million production budget.

 Critical reception

+The film opened to widespread critical acclaim.

-The entire cast (Peter Finch, William Holden, Faye Dunaway, Ned Beatty and Beatrice Straight) garnered widespread acclaim, earning them all Oscar nominations the first two for Best Actor, and the last three for Best Actress, Best Supporting Actor and Best Supporting Actress, respectively, with Finch, Dunaway and Straight winning.
+The entire cast (Peter Finch, William Holden, Faye Dunaway, Ned Beatty and Beatrice Straight) garnered widespread acclaim, earning them all Oscar nominations: the first two for Best Actor, and the last three for Best Actress, Best Supporting Actor and Best Supporting Actress, respectively, with Finch, Dunaway and Straight winning.

 Vincent Canby of The New York Times called Network "outrageous ... brilliantly, cruelly funny, a topical American comedy that confirms Paddy Chayefsky's position as a major new American satirist" and a film whose "wickedly distorted views of the way television looks, sounds, and, indeed, is, are the satirist's cardiogram of the hidden heart, not just of television but also of the society that supports it and is, in turn, supported."
 Gene Siskel of the Chicago Tribune gave Network four stars out of four, calling it "a very funny movie that takes an easy target and giddily beats it to death."
 In a review written after Network received its Academy Awards, Roger Ebert called it a "supremely well-acted, intelligent film that tries for too much, that attacks not only television but also most of the other ills of the 1970s," though "what it does accomplish is done so well, is seen so sharply, is presented so unforgivingly, that Network will outlive a lot of tidier movies."

 Not all reviews were positive: Pauline Kael in The New Yorker criticized the film's abundance of long, preachy speeches; Chayefsky's self-righteous contempt for not only television itself but also television viewers; and the fact that almost everyone in the movie, particularly Robert Duvall, has a shouting rant: "The cast of this messianic farce takes turns yelling at us soulless masses" and mentions the film is like a "Village crazy bellowing at you."